Lieberman Plan: Revocation of citizenship through a citizenship oath

 Individuals who would prefer to remain in Israel instead of becoming citizens of a Palestinian state would be able to move to Israel.
 All citizens of Israel would be required to swear a loyalty oath to retain citizenship.
-Those who refuse could remain in Israel as permanent residents.
+Those who refused could remain in Israel as permanent residents.
 The loyalty oath would apply to all citizens regardless of ethnicity.
 According to Timothy Waters "the loyalty oath almost certainly violates international law."
-The rationale behind this is that international law sees citizenship as an automatic right.
+The rationale behind this was that international law sees citizenship as an automatic right.
 Furthermore, those who refused to take the oath would be stateless, unlike those transferred under the population exchange part of the plan.

 Annexation of West Bank settlements

-Timothy Waters writes that while Israel does have the right to unilaterally withdraw its borders from Arab territory, it cannot unilaterally take territory in the West Bank (in particular the Israeli settlements there).
+Timothy Waters wrote that while Israel does have the right to unilaterally withdraw its borders from Arab territory, it cannot unilaterally take territory in the West Bank (in particular the Israeli settlements there).
 While it would be legitimate for a sovereign Palestine to transfer territory to Israeli control, Palestine would be under no obligation to do so.
 Waters bases this on the argument that the West Bank, including East Jerusalem, constitute occupied territory.

 Criticism

 Moral arguments

-Most criticisms of the plan focus on the undesirability of separation as opposed to its infeasibility.
-Many Arab citizens of Israel have criticized the plan as being racist and are, in general, opposed to it.
-While the plan would not require them to leave their homes, Arabs in Israel argue that they are native to the region and insist that as Israeli citizens, they deserve equal rights within the state, and should not be singled out by ethnic or religious background.
-Various polls show that Arabs in Israel in general do not wish to move to the West Bank or Gaza if a Palestinian state is created there.
+Most criticisms of the plan focused on the undesirability of separation as opposed to its infeasibility.
+Many Arab citizens of Israel criticized the plan as being racist and were, in general, opposed to it.
+While the plan would not require them to leave their homes, Arabs in Israel argued that they are native to the region and insist that as Israeli citizens, they deserved equal rights within the state, and should not be singled out by ethnic or religious background.
+Various polls showed that Arabs in Israel in general did not wish to move to the West Bank or Gaza if a Palestinian state was created there.

-Several Israeli left-wing commentators have argued against the plan as well.
-Jewish critics sympathetic to the idea of exchanging populated territories have argued that it would be preferable to do this as part of a comprehensive peace agreement.
-They point out that while Arabs under the plan would still be allowed to retain Israeli citizenship if they take an oath of allegiance, no reciprocal possibility exists.
+Several Israeli left-wing commentators argued against the plan as well.
+Jewish critics sympathetic to the idea of exchanging populated territories argued that it would be preferable to do this as part of a comprehensive peace agreement.
+They pointed out that while Arabs under the plan would still be allowed to retain Israeli citizenship if they take an oath of allegiance, no reciprocal possibility existed.

-Akiva Eldar of Haaretz has said that the plan undermines the moral high ground of Israel.
-Haaretz has argued that the plan "is nothing but polite packaging that does not succeed in concealing its real aspiration: delegitimizing all the Arab citizens of Israel".
+Akiva Eldar of Haaretz said that the plan undermines the moral high ground of Israel.
+Haaretz argued that the plan "is nothing but polite packaging that does not succeed in concealing its real aspiration: delegitimizing all the Arab citizens of Israel".

 Daniel Gordis wrote that the plan's implementation would be highly demoralizing to those Arabs who would not be removed and might give them the sense that Israel does not want them.
 Gordis argued that this could set back any attempt to build better relations with the Israeli-Arab community.
-However, he acknowledged that they may already believe that Israel doesn't want them and are unlikely to embrace Israel as a Jewish state, and that nothing Israel does will convince them otherwise.
+However, he acknowledged that they might already believe that Israel didn't want them and are unlikely to embrace Israel as a Jewish state, and that nothing Israel did would convince them otherwise.